kyle-thdi/nginx-reverse-proxy-in-docker/README.md

 ## Initial Setup and Help:

-Author's help and setup  guide -> [Setup and Help Guide](https://nginxproxymanager.com/guide/#project-goal).
+Author's help and setup  guide: [Setup and Help Guide](https://nginxproxymanager.com/guide/#project-goal).
 The guide is well layed out and easy to use and navigate.

 ###### Credits:
 The amazing jc21 - https://nginxproxymanager.com/ and https://hub.docker.com/r/jc21/nginx-proxy-manager